 On the other hand, sugar can also lend a crunchy or crispy texture in recipes like cookies.
 Rolling cookies in sugar can draw out moisture on the surface of the cookie.
 This dries them out, leading to cracks and a crunchier texture.
-Examples of this include these sugar cookies with sprinkles, ginger cookies, chocolate sugar cookies, and chocolate crackle cookies.
+Examples of this include these sugar cookies with sprinkles, ginger cookies with crystallized ginger, chocolate sugar cookies, and chocolate crackle cookies.

-You may also sprinkle the surface of baked goods with turbinado or a coarse raw sugar before baking.
-This contributes a lovely sweet crunch texture to the surface of scones and biscuits, to the edges of slice and bake cookies that were rolled in sugar before slicing, and to the top crust of pies.
+You may also sprinkle the surface of baked goods with turbinado or coarse raw sugar before baking.
+This contributes a lovely sweet crunch texture to the surface of scones and biscuits, to the edges of slice-and-bake cookies that were rolled in sugar before slicing, and to the top crust of pies.

 Sugar is hygroscopic, meaning it absorbs water from its surroundings.
 More sugar in a cake recipe contributes to a more moist texture and mouthfeel.
 By trapping water, sugar actually slows the drying out process of baked goods.